Portfolio

 Time: 7 weeksIntroduction

 A cute game made during Game Project 2 at FutureGames.
-The game is based off a concept from a client.The concept was "1 Body, Many Minds", with the target group of a family with two adults, where one is an experienced gamer and one is inexperienced, and 2 children, one who is 10 years old and one who is 4 years old.One player was required to control movement, two players were required to control the tools, and one player was required to manage the energy.This was a challenge design-wise since itĀ“s difficult to make the game fun for everyone when every character is played differently.The players need to cooperate by all controlling one animal each.
+The game is based off a concept from a client.The concept was "1 Body, Many Minds", with the target group of a family with two adults, where one is an experienced gamer and one is inexperienced, and 2 children, one who is 10 years old and one who is 4 years old.One player was required to control movement, two players were required to control the tools, and one player was required to manage the energy.This was a challenge design-wise since it“s difficult to make the game fun for everyone when every character is played differently.Each player controls one animal.
 The elephant can walk, the monkey has telekinesis powers, the bird has a grappling gun, and the frog collects energy.
 The idea is that the more experienced players play the monkey and the bird since they are more challenging.
-The youngest child is expected to play the frog since itĀ“s the easiest.
+The youngest child is expected to play the frog since it“s the easiest.

 My Contributions